If you like this article, go ahead and follow me on Twitter:

 - Site should work across all browsers and major operating systems.

 - Ensure site conforms to Google’s Mobile SEO Best Practices.

-- Implement Google Tag Manager across all pages incorporating Google Analytics and Google Ads Remarketing codes as applicable.
+- Implement Google Tag Manager across all pages incorporating Google Analytics and, optionally, Google Ads Remarketing codes as applicable.

 - Implement Google Search Console and Bing Webmaster Tools.

 - Redirect users to a “thank you” page after any form submission.